cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Slip On the Ring

-Equivalent cards to Slip On the Ring (instant, white/blue, protection/evasion effect) include:
+Equivalent cards to Slip On the Ring (white, instant, ward-giving, protection-like effects) include:

 Results: